 Is the winter going to be cold this year?
 That’s a good question for the Native American Indians.

-It was late fall one year and the Indians on a remote reservation in South Dakota asked their new chief if the coming winter was going to be cold or mild.
+It was late fall one year and the Indians who lived in a village on a remote reservation in South Dakota asked their new chief if the coming winter was going to be cold or mild.

 Since he was a chief in a modern society, he had never been taught the old secrets that Indian chiefs would know in the old days.
 When he looked at the sky, he had no idea how to tell what the winter was going to be like.